VictorLoucii/TimeGenie/README.md

 - Offers exportable formats (PDF, Excel) for student and faculty sharing
 - Can be integrated with existing Academic Management Systems

-see this is the project i have to build my hackathon project on. go through it first then i'll ask you questions regarding it